 When you’re overwhelmed with a long list of caregiving To Dos, you’re so focused on the tasks that you’re not seeing the overall picture.

-The first step is to find out how much care your older adult really needs.
+The first step is to determine how much care your older adult needs.

 Creating a list of daily, weekly, and monthly care tasks helps you understand how much help is needed during the day, at night, and on weekends.

-You’ll realize how much supervision is needed and at which times of day.
+You’ll realize how much supervision is needed and at what times of day.

 An easy way to make a comprehensive list is to set a notepad out and make quick notes every time you or someone else helps your older adult with something.